RoheLab/fastRG/README.md

-pi                # a K vector of membership probabilities alpha             # parameter of the dirichlet distribution in the assignment of block memberships in dcMixed B                 # middle probability matrix  (this becomes S in fastRG) theta             # vector of degree parameter in degree corrected models,
+pi                # a K vector of membership probabilities alpha             # parameter of the dirichlet distribution in the assignment of block memberships in dcMixed B                 # middle probability matrix  (this becomes S in fastRG) theta             # vector of degree parameter in degree corrected and Chung-Lu models,
                   #  the expected adjacency matrix becomes:
                   #           diag(theta) %*% X %*% S %*% t(X) %*% diag(theta)
                   #  in dcMixed and dcOverlapping, if theta is a single value, then